What Happens to Your Body When You Eat Hot Sauce

 If someone asked you what is your favorite condiment, do you know what you would say?
 For many, hot sauce is likely at the top of the list.
 Aside from having to pour a glass of milk to cool down your mouth after eating several chicken wings that are drenched in the stuff, do you know what else can happen to your body after eating hot sauce?

 Maryann Walsh, MFN, RD, CDE explains why and how three very common reactions occur after you eat something like Sriracha or Harissa.
-She also gives context as to what problems may arise if you eat too much of these types of spicy sauces.
+She also gives context as to what problems may arise if you eat too many of these types of spicy sauces.
+And for more, here's What Happens to Your Body When You Drink a Smoothie Every Day.

 What are some of the things that can happen to your body when you eat hot sauce?